VELEBIT

 Year: 2022

-Focus: how AI represents queer people and the resulting implications of these representations.
+This work examines how AI interprets symbolism in queer communities and the resulting implications of these interpretations.